NBA Trade Rumors: Karl-Anthony Towns Could Soon Follow In The Footsteps Of James Harden

 The Heat, Pelicans, Thunder, and the Suns would be intriguing trade partners for the Timberwolves in the potential blockbuster deal involving Towns.
 All of them have an interesting collection of assets and could offer Minnesota a package that includes young prospects and future draft picks.

-Of all his potential landing spots, Quinn viewed the Suns as the “favorites” to land KAT.
-Towns is a close friend of the face of the Suns’ franchise, Devin Booker.
-Since entering the league in 2015, they have dreamt of playing together in one team.
+Of all the potential landing spots, Quinn viewed the Suns as the "favorites" to land KAT.
+Towns is a close friend of the face of the Suns' franchise, Devin Booker.
+Since entering the league in 2015, they have dreamt of playing together on the same team.
 To convince the Timberwolves to engage in a blockbuster deal, they could offer them a package centered on former No. 1 overall pick DeAndre Ayton.